andrewgriego/andrewgriego.github.io/index.md

 * Lab 6, part 1

-    This lab was pretty interesting as we made a code that had the user build their sandwich and input the protein, bread, and condiment.
-Doing this we had to use command line arguments.
+    Lab 6 part 1, was pretty interesting as we made a code that had the user build their sandwich and input the protein, bread, and condiment.
+Doing this we had validate the number of arguments is correct, if not we displayed an error saying they have to supply three arguments.
+We also had to use const variables for command line arguments.
 Once they input the items then we output their order on their screen.

 * Lab 7

     One of my favorite labs was lab 7 as to me it was challenging and different compared to the rest of the labs.
 We created a code that displayed times that were allowed to park at a certain location and time.
 We had the users input a time at a place and it would output if it was a valid time or not.
-We had to use bool as we had to determine if the input was true or false.
+While using bool we had made if statments to determine if the input was true and return false if otherwise.

 * Lab 8, part 1